jllpons/xarxa/docs/Scripts.md

 # Scripts Documentation fo Xarxa

-All scripts used to interact with the database are located in the `src` directory, although some pre-build workflows are provided in the `workflows` directory.
+All scripts used to interact with the database are located in the `src` directory, although some pre-build workflows (bash scripts) are provided in the `workflows` directory.

 All scripts provide a help message that can be accessed by running the script with the `-h` or `--help` option.
 The help message will provide information about the script's purpose, usage, options and some examples.